Full Spectrum Warrior: Ten Hammers: Background story

-Campaign Storyline
+Campaign storyline

 During the beginning phases of the uprising, a British Army squad led by Sergeant Brian Sims and Sergeant Hyde were assigned to take the Tien Hammir Bridge.
-However, Sergeant Daniels requests their aid while heading for the bridge.
+Sergeant Daniels requests their aid while heading for the bridge.
 Both fireteams help Daniels provide aid to his men and repel the insurgency in his assigned post before storming the Art Center and taking control of the bridge.
 Meanwhile, Daniels leads a squad of men to raid local boathouses in order to destroy the weapons supply ring.
 The British Army requests Daniels' aid in destroying artillery cannons located in the local Parliament building.
 Despite the destruction of one artillery cannon, British Army captain Smithson orders an airstrike on the Parliament building, crippling Daniels' squad.

 With his men scattered and wounded, Daniels rallies isolated teams of soldiers to commandeer a bus in order to transport the wounded for a medical evacuation.
 Shortly after securing the bus, Daniels' newly form team travels through Al Ra'id territory to reach the Tien Hamir Monastery.
 Upon hitting the monastery, a CH-47 Chinook arrives to extract the wounded in the gardens.
 However, the threat of an RPG-wielding insurgent threatens the safety of his men, prompting Daniels to kill the insurgent and sacrificing his life to defend the evacuating soldiers from Al Ra'id forces.
 Meanwhile, a veteran squad led by Sergeant Santiago Mendez defends their patrol area from Al'Raid forces before being re-assigned to rescue Daniels.
 Mendez's team fight their way to the monastery, but arrive too late, recovering Daniels' corpse.
 Daniels is posthumously awarded the Silver Star for his heroic actions.